The Annual Canadian Tax Filing for 2020 is here. Canada Revenue Agency (CRA) has already opened the window to submit 2019 tax returns.

 Filing late and ending up with taxes due means you will pay interest and penalties on your outstanding tax balance until you submit the payment.

 For the self-employed, there is little more wiggle room on filing dates.
-As a result, most of them wait to the last day to be part of the rush.
-For this reason, there is often an extension to the filing deadline (June 15, 2019).
-It is still safer to complete the payment by 30th of April to avoid more interest charges
+As a result, most of them wait until the last day to be part of the rush.
+For this reason, there is often an extension to the filing deadline (June 15, 2020).
+It is still safer to complete the payment by the 30th of April to avoid more interest charges

 You have to file your taxes by April 30th; is the last day to file your taxes this year.

-How to file your taxes in Canada in 2019 – Options available – Canada Tax Filing 2019
+How to file your taxes in Canada in 2020?

 For the baby boomers and old school Canadians, they traditionally send in forms by snail mail.